-The Notice of Award (NoA) will be sent in October 2015.
-See Section 6.4 of HRSA's SF-424 R&R Application Guide, http://www.hrsa.gov/grants/apply/applicationguide/sf424rr2guide.pdf for additional information.
+HRSA will issue the Notice of Award (NoA) prior to the start date of October 1, 2017.
+See Section 6.4 of HRSA's SF-424 R&R Two-Tier Application Guide for additional information.

 2. Administrative and National Policy Requirements